MegMahajan/Devops_Preparations/AWS/Ques.md

 ## Arcitect at the design using AWS service
 ## S3 storage classses
 ## Diff between s3 standard and Glacier
-## Have u worked on AWSCODEPIPELINE ?
+## Have u worked on AWSCODEPIPELINE?
 Please explain the Flow.
 ## How to do handle security in your CICD plan?
 ## How do you secure the sensitive info in aws?
 ## Have you worked on ACM?
+## Types of Volumn in AWS
 ## if i want to connect to my ec2 instance with s3 bucket which is there in another account , how we can do it ?

 To access an S3 bucket in another AWS account from an EC2 instance: